 Treat Dreams’ third entry was their Caramel Filled Bears.
 Luster dusted molded dark chocolate filled with liquid caramel, these were the only disappointment from Treat Dreams — they tasted vegan, even though they were dark chocolate (probably the coconut cream ingredient).
 They also were not as cute as the bunnies; their molds were more in the vein of ugly cute.
 They won Bronze for Best Ingredient Combinations and an Honorable Mention for Best Texture.
 They rated 4.5 stars.

 A 100% vegan chocolatier, Treat Dreams makes vegan bars and filled molded chocolates.
-You can buy Treat Dreams confections online.
+UPDATE November 2022: Treat Dreams has closed.

 Pretty & unique

 New-this-year contestant, Coco Jolie, Englewood, NJ, that we also saw in the chocolate bar competition, submitted a box of attractive, tasty vegan bonbons.
 The pretty hand-painted shells were pleasingly thin and held some unique flavors.
 I also liked that the pieces were not too sweet.

 The Black Forest bonbon was a good example.
 A shiny burgundy dome decorated with dramatic black and pink brush strokes/splashes, it featured a big cherry in the middle, but this is not your grandma’s chocolate covered cherry.
 The liquidy cherry center was soft and a little tart —instead of being chewy, the cherry basically melted in my mouth.
 With a dark chocolate ganache in dark chocolate shell, it had a nice blend of cherry and chocolate, and wasn’t boozy.